mrpllewellyn/oceanic/README.md

 # seasquirt
-Arduino and python code for interfacing with artec robotist "Studuino" servo/motor/sensor board
+Arduino and python code for interfacing with servo/motors/sensor/buttons etc connected to an arduino compatible board with minimal reconfiguration/rewriting required between boards.

 named 'seasquirt' as